 BILLABLE HOURS: Making use of Legal Transcripts to tell the story.

-By applying the ‘paper edit’ method used in journalism, legal teams quickly reviews the transcripts of interview or live recordings, identifying key moments and snippets that help bring the case together into a clear narrative.
-The paper eat can then be sued to edit down or reference the original content to prepare the case.
+By applying the “paper edit” method used in journalism, legal teams quickly reviews the transcripts of interviews or live recordings, identifying key moments and snippets that help bring the case together into a clear narrative.
+The paper can then be used to edit down or reference the original content to prepare the case.

 To ensure our clients can fully utilise this method, our transcripts focus on accurately identifying speakers and their statements, while incorporating timestamps throughout.
 This makes it easy to cross-reference and verify details with the original recording.

-MORE INFOR ON THE PAPER EDIT METHOD: HERE
+MORE INFO ON THE PAPER EDIT METHOD HERE